USS Rio Grande

-USS Rio Grande (AOG-3) was aPatapsco-class gasoline tanker in service with the United States Navy from 1943–1946 and 1950–1956.
+USS Rio Grande (AOG-3) was aPatapsco-class gasoline tanker in service with the United States Navy from 1943 to 1946 and 1950–1956.
 She was scrapped in 1972.

 World War II service

 Gasoline tanker Rio Grande was laid down 30 June 1942 by Seattle-Tacoma Shipbuilding Corporation, Seattle, Washington; launched 23 September 1942; sponsored by Mrs. R. D. Kirkpatrick; and commissioned 10 April 1943.

 Following shakedown Rio Grande was assigned to the U.S. Pacific Fleet as a unit of the mobile support group and carried petroleum products to help provide the lifeline of fuel for the fighting ships of the fleet in their advance toward Japan.
 After the end of World War II, she continued to operate with Service Force, Pacific Fleet until she decommissioned 28 June 1946.

 Post-war activity

 In April 1948, she was transferred to Norfolk, Virginia, and placed in the Atlantic Reserve Fleet.

 Reactivated during Korean War

 Rio Grande recommissioned 12 October 1950.
 Early the next year she resumed her mission of providing petroleum logistic support in the mid-Pacific.
 In September 1952 she began seven months of service in the western Pacific, supplying gasoline and diesel oil to United Nations forces in Japan and Korea, with an occasional run to French Indochina.
 She returned to Pearl Harbor in May 1953 and resumed her fueling duties there.
 The following March she sailed for Alaskan waters and seven weeks of service transporting fuel between Shemya Island and the Alaskan mainland before returning to the mid-Pacific.